1. Introduction

 " and contextElement’s namespace is the HTML namespace or the SVG namespace, then return. -

-Let config be the result of calling get a sanitizer config from options with options and safe.
+Let sanitizer be the result of calling get a sanitizer instance from options with options.

 -